IPA_MOD(3) IPA_MOD(3)

 const char *rule_name, const char *rule_info);

-int (*db_init_statrule)(u_int ruleno,
+int (*db_init_statlimit)(unsigned int ruleno,

 const char *rule_name, const char *rule_info,

-u_int limitno, const char *limit_name,
+unsigned int limitno, const char *limit_name,

 const char *limit_info);

-int (*db_init_dynthreshold)(u_int autoruleno,
+int (*db_init_dynthreshold)(unsigned int autoruleno,

-u_int ruleno, const char *rule_name,
+unsigned int ruleno, const char *rule_name,

-const char *rule_info, u_int thresholdno,
+const char *rule_info, unsigned int thresholdno,

 const char *threshold_name,